dustinpfister/blog_posts/_posts/express.md

 The Subject of DNS prefetching is something that can be considered a bit of a privacy concern.
 The thing about it is that it seems many browsers do it by default, for the purpose of speeding things up a bit.
 However if someone where to observe my traffic with something like wrireshark it would look like I am going to all kinds of sites, but in reality there are just links to those sites on the page.

-the express middeware helmet can be used to set headers that keep this from happening as well as do a whole bunch of other things that might help improve security, and provacy for an express.js app.
+the express middeware helmet can be used to set headers that keep this from happening as well as do a whole bunch of other things that might help improve security, and provacy for an expressjs app.

 ## 11 - Conclusion